andrewufrank/dainoSite/Blog/b051withImage.md

 ---
-title:   051withImage
+title:   051withBanner
 abstract: >
-    How to include an image in a blog; references can be absolute or relative
+    How to include an image as a banner
 author: Bill Tames
 caption: Tal bei Obertauern
 date: Jan.
 4, 2019